jbellmont/customer-feedback-page/README.md

 ## Local development
 To run the project locally, use `npm run dev`.

-As the project uses `localStorage` to persist data in the browser, for your first time viewing the app, there will be no reviews present.
+As the project uses `localStorage` to persist data in the browser, for your first time viewing the app there will be no reviews present.
 Reviews that you add will persist over different sessions, only within the browser used.

 ## Tech stack
 | Technology      | Description | Reason for use |